immutables/immutables.github.io/factory.md

 ### Parameters

-Sometimes you might want to have some parameter to be main parameters of the builder, required as parameters of builder contructor.
-Annotate parameter with `@Builder.Parameter` to archive this.
+Sometimes you might want to have some factory parameters to be turned into parameters of builder's contructor.
+Annotate parameter with `@Builder.Parameter` to achieve this.
 Generated builder will accept such parameters via constuctor and not by initialization methods.

 ```java
 @Builder.Factory